Information for those applying for a Student Route visa from outside the UK.

 You will need:

 • A Confirmation of Acceptance of Studies (CAS) is an electronic document confirming your unconditional offer for a place of study at Bath Spa University.
 This will be emailed to you.
-You are not required to provide a physical copy of your CAS when you apply for your student visa.
+You are not required to provide a physical copy of your CAS when you apply for your Student visa.
 You must enter the CAS reference number in the relevant section of the online application form.

 • Evidence that you meet the English language requirement for your course.
+Details of what is required can be found in the ‘English language qualification’ section of your CAS.

 • Evidence that you meet the financial requirement.
 You’ll need enough money for your course fees, living costs, the visa fee, and the immigration health surcharge.